 Your complaint will be given to a caseworker to investigate.
 You should be given the name and contact details of your caseworker.
 They should also make attempts to keep in touch with you until your complaint is resolved or it moves on to the next stage.

-If you are unhappy with the response from the caseworker, you can make a Tier 2 complaint by asking for a senior officer to review your complaint.
+If you are unhappy with the response from the caseworker, you can make a tier 2 complaint by asking for a senior officer to review your complaint.
 Again, it is best to ask for this in writing so that you have a record, but it can be done by phone or online.

 This is the second tier of the formal complaints process.
 The response you get at this stage is the end of HMRC’s internal complaints procedures.

-If you are unhappy with HMRC’s final response, you can make a Tier 3 complaint by asking the Adjudicator’s Office to investigate your complaint.
+If you are unhappy with HMRC’s final response, you can make a tier 3 complaint by asking the Adjudicator’s Office to investigate your complaint.

 You must contact the Adjudicator’s Office within six months of HMRC’s final response.